- Continuing Education

-Heart failure (HF) is a chronic contractile dysfunction characterized by myocyte loss and increased interstitial collagen deposits associated with structural cardiac diseases.8, Cardiac output is decreased resulting in reduced renal perfusion.
+Heart failure (HF) is a chronic contractile dysfunction characterized by myocyte loss and increased interstitial collagen deposits associated with structural cardiac diseases.8,17,20 Cardiac output is decreased resulting in reduced renal perfusion.
 Reduced renal perfusion leads to increased renin-angiotensin-aldosterone synthesis.
 Decreased hepatic perfusion leads to decreased aldosterone clearance.
 Increased aldosterone concentrations lead to coronary artery and renovascular fibrosis, endothelial cell and baroreceptor dysfunction, and decreased myocardial norepinephrine uptake.

-The most common cause of HF is left ventricular (LV) dysfunction.16,19 LV dysfunction develops as a complication of HTN, CAD, cardiomyopathy, and most forms of congenital heart defects.
+The most common cause of HF is left ventricular (LV) dysfunction.17,20 LV dysfunction develops as a complication of HTN, CAD, cardiomyopathy, and most forms of congenital heart defects.
 It may manifest as tachycardia, fatigue on exertion, dyspnea on mild exercise, and intolerance to cold.
 Paroxysmal nocturnal dyspnea and nocturnal cough reflect the redistribution of excess fluid into the lungs with the recumbent position.
 Occasionally, bronchospasm, wheezing and hemoptysis are present.

-Patients with Class I heart failure are typically asymptomatic at rest and ordinary physical activities do not cause fatigue, dyspnea, palpitation, or acute angina pectoris.
+Patients with Class I heart failure are typically asymptomatic at rest and ordinary physical activities do not cause fatigue, dyspnea, palpitations, or acute angina pectoris.
 These patients can complete physical activities requiring a FC of ≤7 METs, e.g., run a short distance; do heavy work around the house such as scrubbing floors or moving furniture; and participate in recreational activities such as golfing, bowling, dancing, or playing basketball.

-Patients with Class II heart failure are typically asymptomatic at rest; however, ordinary physical activities can cause fatigue, dyspnea, palpitation, or acute angina pectoris.
+Patients with Class II heart failure are typically asymptomatic at rest; however, ordinary physical activities can cause fatigue, dyspnea, palpitations, or acute angina pectoris.
 These patients can only complete physical activities requiring a FC ≤5 METs, e.g., do light work around the house such as dusting and washing dishes; garden; climb a flight of stairs or walk up a hill; walk on level ground at 4 mph (6.4 km per h): and run a short distance.

-Patients with Class III heart failure are typically asymptomatic at rest; however, ordinary physical activities can cause fatigue, dyspnea, palpitation, or acute angina pectoris.
+Patients with Class III heart failure are typically asymptomatic at rest; however, ordinary physical activities can cause fatigue, dyspnea, palpitations, or acute angina pectoris.
 These patients can only complete physical activities requiring a FC ≤2 METs, e.g., walk indoors around the house, dress, eat, and use the toilet.
-Patients with Class IV heart failure are typically symptomatic at rest and either cannot complete or cannot perform physical activities requiring a FC ≤2 METs.
+Patients with Class IV heart failure are typically symptomatic at rest and either cannot complete or perform physical activities requiring a FC ≤2 METs.